prireds174/WhatsCookingGoodLooking/README.md

 MVP Goals:
 Build an app that will take user's ingredient input and return a recipe from those ingredients.
+Allow the user to upload their own recipe as well.

 Stretch Goals (Gals):
   3rd Party API integration